GJE705/screencloud-challenge/screencloud/README.md

 I also wanted to use dynamo as I thought it would be most suitable to store the telemetry data, especially when querying.
 Dynamo also supports streaming events which I believe to be a good solution to this  problem. eg events could be triggered based ona particular item changing in the telemetry data

+I added an sqs queue for the lambda to poll events from, this was to improve traffic management, and scalability, it would also help with error handling in the future

 ### Challenges and Learnings

-I was having trouble with the lambda> dynamo call locally due to security tokens in docker, I set up a express sever to run locally so that i could hit the POST endpoint for testing
+I was having trouble with the lambda to dynamo call locally due to security tokens in docker, I set up a express sever to run locally so that I could hit the POST endpoint for testing
 The main challenge encountered was setting up DynamoDB for local development:
 - Successfully configured local DynamoDB using Docker
 - Faced difficulties integrating the process Lambda with the local DynamoDB container for testing